 🔼The name Eliphelehu in the Bible

-There's only one man named Eliphelehu in the Bible, although older translation (KJV, Darby, Young) read Elipheleh.
+There's only one man named Eliphelehu in the Bible, although older translations (KJV, Darby, Young) read Elipheleh.
 Many names that end with יהו (which our name Eliphelehu doesn't) also exist ending with יה.
 These -yahu names are commonly transliterated into English as -iah names and it seems probable that old-school scholars decided to be consistent with this.
 Younger translations (NAS, NIV, JSP, ASV) seem to prefer a strict transliteration and speak of Eliphelehu.

 The one and only Elipheleh(u) in the Bible was a Levite of the "second rank," a gatekeeper of David's tabernacle (1 Chronicles 15:18) and a musician whose harp was tuned to sheminith (1 Chronicles 15:21).